 Choosing to engage in body intelligence is likely to invoke longer lasting improvements in health.
 Although body intelligence cannot remove illness, it can attune you to what your body is feeling, and help to reduce certain symptoms, such as increased heart rate.

 What to know more about the details of body intelligence?
 Take a listen to this podcast from Live Happy which explains it’s details and benefits.

-Duperly et al. (2008) undertook a study of the impact of a positive attitude for medical students and found that maintaining a positive attitude to their own health habits was crucial in their preventative counselling.
+Duperly et al. (2008) undertook a study of the impact of a positive attitude for medical students and found that maintaining a positive attitude to their own health habits was crucial in their preventative counseling.

-The students with a positive attitude were more positive about people receiving preventive counselling, and combating disorders before they took hold.
+The students with a positive attitude were more positive about people receiving preventive counseling, and combating disorders before they took hold.
 This example of positive attitude and disease prevention is a key example of how your attitude can shape other aspects of your life, and positively impact your health.